Cross-industry group's letter challenges Minister's comments on court system

-Recently, Ministry of Justice figures for Q3 2024 have revealed that, on average, it takes approximately 31 weeks (measured by the mean) following a possession claim for a landlord to recover their property using the Section 8 process.
+The letter cites recently-published Ministry of Justice figures for Q3 2024 which revealed that, on average, it takes approximately 31 weeks (measured by the mean) following a possession claim for a landlord to recover their property using the Section 8 process.

 Further to a previous letter sent to the Minister in September, the signatories also call for the following: